Tech901/web-programming-precourse/PreCourse-Exercise.md

 ### Getting Started w/ VSCode

-Navigate to the [Visual Studio Code Website](https://www.code.visualstudio.com) to download the correct version for your OS.
+Navigate to the [Visual Studio Code Website](https://www.code.visualstudio.com) to download the correct version for your Operating System (usually MacOS or Windows 7,8,10 etc).
 Stick with the "stable build" for now.
 Once it is downloaded,run the installer.

 Feel free to get to know the VSCode interface using the VSCode Interactive Playground or their [getting started videos](https://code.visualstudio.com/docs/introvideos/basics) posted on the site.